 - Contracts: In hiring coaches and athletic directors, Goulston & Storrs works with its clients to create employment contracts that align with the college’s values and commitments, provides guidance concerning potential breaches, and reduces the risk of high-priced buyouts.

-- COVID-19 and Related Safety Issues: Goulston & Storrs’ cross-disciplinary team advises and guides colleges, universities and athletic conferences on the considerations and risks involved in reopening, compliance with state and local governmental orders and the privacy issues involved, for example, in testing, obtaining and using biometric data.
+- COVID-19 and Related Safety Issues: Goulston & Storrs’ cross-disciplinary team advises and guides colleges, universities, and athletic conferences on the considerations and risks involved in reopening and staying open, compliance with state and local governmental orders, and the privacy issues involved, for example, in testing, obtaining and using biometric data.

-- E-sports: E-sports is developing into a multi-billion dollar industry with millions of participants and fans, including at the college level.
+- E-sports: E-sports is developing into a multi-billion-dollar industry with millions of participants and fans, including at the college level.
 Goulston & Storrs helps its clients realize the revenue potential of e-sports while educating them about compliance with the National Association of Collegiate Esports (NACE) governance structure and state (and federal) statutes dealing with sports betting.